quimpm/dist_comp4/README.md

 ### The problem
 There is a decoration image in the menu of the game.
 This image whas put by a developer in the early stages of the game.
-De developer generated a random world, went to a random place and took a screenshot of a mountain, as he thought it would look cool in the menu.
+The developer generated a random world, went to a random place and took a screenshot of a mountain, as he thought it would look cool in the menu.
 This was many years ago, so everyone that has played to the game, has been seing that image in the menu every single time, so it became a very famous image.
 Not so long ago, a curious player wanted to play in the mountain the screenshot for the image was taken.
 He told the community its intentions,